Muhammad-Shah-zaib/video-to-audio-converter/Readme.md

 # Video to Audio Converter
 > [!NOTE]
-> This project contains a python class `VideoToAudioConverter`, that can convert a .mp4 file into .mp3
+> This project contains a python class `VideoToAudioConverter`, that can convert a .mp4 file into .mp3, by using moviepy library.

 ## Features